mhbeals/mhwood.github.io/histories/nlf.md

 All out-of-copyright material obtained from the Suomen Kansalliskirjaston digitoidut sanomalehdet web interface may be used freely but it is requested that they be cited using standard citation conventions.
-Any materials that remains under third-party copyright are clearly labelled and provide the specific conditions of use for that item; users may not redistribute in-copyright digitised material without permission from the rights holder.
+Any materials that remain under third-party copyright are clearly labelled and provide the specific conditions of use for that item; users may not redistribute in-copyright digitised material without permission from the rights holder.